sahib/misc/performance/1_intro.rst

     At the end of the workshop you should be able to understand why it is fast and why it's designed that way.
 Maybe you can even improve it!

-    This is your first contact with the go bench suite

     By the way, this doesn't mean that SQLite is bad.
 It's a general purpose database that was forced into being a priority queue.
 There are obviously some assumptions that allow better performance.